 The Fund pays transaction costs, such as commissions, when it buys and sells securities.
 A higher portfolio turnover rate may result in higher transaction costs and, for holders of Fund shares subject to U.S. taxes, higher income taxes.
 These transaction costs, which are not reflected in Annual Fund operating expenses or in the Example, affect the Fund's performance.
-During its fiscal year ended February 29, 2024, the Fund's portfolio turnover rate (excluding short-term investments) was 419% of the average value of its portfolio securities.
+Because the Fund had not commenced operations as of the fiscal year ended February 28, 2025, the Fund has no reportable portfolio turnover rate.